tyroguru/BPFTrace-hol/usdt.md

 Yes, it's just one macro regardless of the number of arguments!
 Simply `#include <folly/tracing/StaticTracepoint.h>` and in your buck TARGETS file include a dependency for `//folly/tracing:static_tracepoint`.

 A quick example from the hiphop web server code (`hphp/runtime/vm/runtime.cpp`).
-Several functions are defined to concatonate strings, each taking a different number of strings as arguments.
+Several functions are defined to concatenate strings, each taking a different number of strings as arguments.
 Each function exports the `hhvm:hhvm_cow_concat` probe which exports two integer arguments.
 For example, from `concat_s3()`:

 ```
     FOLLY_SDT(hhvm, hhvm_cow_concat, s1.size(), s2.size() + s3.size());